-Casualty makeup effects are fun to do and, if the right steps are taken, it is relatively easy to create something realistic.
-Rushing in and banging on a bit of blood or some bruise gel without really thinking about it is OK for fun.
-However, when you’re creating for a media production, more preparation should go into it.
-A badly executed or out-of-place effect catches the viewer’s eye – and makeup should never be a distraction to a scene.
+Casualty makeup effects are fun to create.
+It’s relatively easy to make something look realistic – with the right steps.
+Rushing in and banging on some blood or bruise gel is OK for fun.
+However, when creating makeup for a media production, more preparation should go into it.
+A poorly executed or out-of-place effect catches the viewer’s eye – and makeup should never be a distraction to a scene.

 Reference & Research

 Consider How the Injury Happened

-When creating an injury or illness for a production, not only consider how it happens, but also how it will progress.
+When creating casualty makeup effects, think about how the injury happened and how it will progress.
 Also, think about the normal healing process or what the outcome is.
 More than likely, this will depend on many factors.

 - The weapon and bullets used.